 HENB10231U English - Phonetics, Grammar and Translation (BASF/BATV)

-The overall aim of Language 2 is to introduce you to English grammar and phonetics as well as translation between English and Danish.
+The overall aim of “Phonetics, grammar and translation” is to introduce you to English grammar and phonetics as well as translation between English and Danish.
 In the module, you will learn to analyse and describe the grammatical and phonetic structure of the English language, as well as the functions, or uses, of relevant linguistic elements.
 You will learn how to compare grammatical and phonetic features across English and Danish, partly with a focus on “errors” typical of Danish learners of English.
 You will learn to translate between Danish and English, using various foundations of translation theory, and to analyse existing translations.
-Language 2 teaching includes lectures and seminars.
 The active participation of every student is expected together with the timely completion of all set tasks assigned by the teacher, including reading and group work.

 The module is divided into three separate courses – Phonetics, Grammar and Translation, as suggested by the module title – which run more or less in parallel throughout the semester.
-(You will be revisiting grammar and translation in Language 3: Grammar and translation.)
 Below is a brief overview of the three courses:

-The primary goal of the phonetics course is to enable you to analyse, describe and compare the pronunciation of three forms of English – RP (Received pronunciation), GA (General American) and English with a typical Danish accent – the latter especially in terms of typical “errors”.
+The primary goal of the phonetics course is to enable you to analyse, describe and compare the pronunciation of three forms of English – GB (General British), GA (General American) and English with a typical Danish accent – the latter especially in terms of typical “errors”.
 In order to achieve this goal you will learn about general principles of speech production, pronunciation as a linguistic system, phonetic transcription and contrastive descriptions of accents, including diagnosing errors.

 The grammar course element enables students to analyse and describe English grammar as a communicative system and to gain a broader understanding of the workings of the English language.
 We will address syntax and grammatical morphology as well as the communicative functions of grammatical structures and categories.
 Moreover, students are introduced to different perspectives on the English language within the field of linguistics (i.e. the scientific study of language).